-- 1. Completion of a baccalaureate degree in nursing from a NLN or CCNE accredited program which includes courses in statistics and health assessment. - 2.
+- 1. Completion of a baccalaureate degree in nursing from a NLNAC or CCNE accredited program which includes courses in statistics and health assessment. - 2.
 An undergraduate cumulative GPA of 2.5 or above, with a 3.0 GPA in upper-division nursing courses. - 3.
-Three professional references. - 4.
-A license to practice nursing in the State of Texas or in the multi-state compact (party states). - 5.
-One year of relevant professional nursing practice is preferred but not required.
+Three professional references.

+- 4. A license to practice nursing in the State of Texas or in the multi-state compact (party states). - 5.
+One year of relevant professional nursing practice is preferred in both the CNL and the CNS programs.